ZwickyTransientFacility/scope-ml/doc/usage.md

 1. CSV file containing obj_id and/or ra dec coordinates.
 Set to "parse" to download sources by group id.
 2. gloria object
 3. target group id(s) on Fritz for download (if CSV file not provided)
-4. Fritz token
-5. Index or page number (if in "parse" mode) to begin downloading (optional)
+4. Index or page number (if in "parse" mode) to begin downloading (optional)

 process:
 1. if CSV file provided, query by object ids or ra, dec